HeinGeske/CIB/README.md

 To install dependencies run "npm install" in root directory.

-To run execute ng serve in root.
+To run execute "ng serve" in root.